coindork/erikcason.com/index.md

 My work treats Bitcoin not as a financial instrument, but as a civilizational rupture—one that separates property, law, and value from centralized political authority.

 This site is a living archive of essays, notes, and long-form work exploring that rupture through philosophy, political theory, and technology.

+Explore around a bit and see if you find anything to your liking.